 Detailed rubrics for the term paper can be found at the end of this syllabus.
-We will have weekly check-in conversations, when I will evaluate your progress and provide assistance where needed.
-I will assess completion of learning objectives, and I will assign readings, software and writing assignments that will help you complete the learning objectives.
-Students will submit assignments on Canvas and we will communicate over Zoom video link.
+We will have weekly check-in assignments where I will evaluate your progress.
+I will assess completion of learning objectives, and will assign readings, software and writing assignments that will help you complete the learning objectives.
+Students will submit assignments on Canvas.